jaw42/jaw42.github.com/university/Statistics.md

 - **Dependant** variables are what is measured in the experiment.
 	- They are *dependant* on the conditions of the experiment and are so interesting enough to be measured.
+	- Two types of DV variation
+		1. Unsystematic
+			- Differences due to unknown (or unmeasured) factors
+			- eg change in room environment from condition 1 to 2, personality
+		1. Systematic
+			- Differences due to the change in IV
+			- Interesting in measuring.

 ### Randomisation
 - Without randomisation, bias is introduced to the sample.